A Time for Killing: Casting

 In April 1966 Glenn Ford signed to star.
+It was the 100th film that Ford starred in.
 The following month Cliff Robertson signed to co star.
 Eventually Robertson dropped out and was replaced by George Hamilton whose fee was a reported $100,000.
 Inger Stevens and Max Baer Jr also joined the cast.

 Warren Beatty had been offered the lead role but turned it down.
 However he was impressed by Towne's writing, and later hired the writer to do uncredited work on the script for Bonnie and Clyde, which led to a long collaboration between the men.

-The film was Harrison Ford's first film with a credited role; despite not having a middle name, he was billed as "Harrison J. Ford" (where the "J" did not stand for anything) to avoid confusion with the silent film actor of the same name.
+The film was Harrison Ford's first film with a credited role; despite not having a middle name, he was billed as "Harrison J. Ford" (where the "J" did not stand for anything) to avoid confusion with the silent film actor Harrison Ford.

 Principal photography

 Filming started in June 1966 in Kanab, Utah.
+A mountain peak near Kanab was named after Glenn Ford.
+Members of the Ute tribe served as extras for the film.

 By the end of the month, Corman had left the project and been replaced by Phil Karlson.
 Columbia gave no reason for this decision.
 Once Corman left, his editor Monte Hellman also left the project.

 Richard Devon, an actor who had worked with Corman, later argued the problem on the film was that Corman could not reconcile his low budget ways to work for a major studio.

 He was given a fine budget and stars and everything else.
 But he started shooting the film and he just couldn't get out of his old ways.
-He was pushing the footage, he was pushing the actors, the crew was upset, everybody was upset, etc. The Columbia brass looked at the rushes and called him in and said: ‘You know.
-Roger, we want something to be on the film, We don’t need this fast kind of attitude that you’ve had in the past.
+He was pushing the footage, he was pushing the actors, the crew was upset, everybody was upset, etc. The Columbia brass looked at the rushes and called him in and said: 'You know.
+Roger, we want something to be on the film, We don't need this fast kind of attitude that you've had in the past.
 There's a talent there, there's an ability.
 Stretch it out."
-But he couldn’t hack it.
+But he couldn't hack it.
 And he got replaced on the film.

 Parts of the film were shot in Zion, Glen Canyon, Kanab movie fort, Paria, and the Coral Pink Sand Dunes in Utah.
 Filming also took place in Old Tucson, Arizona.

+Reception

+According to Filmink, after being fired from the film "Corman rarely went near Westerns again.
+While you can blame this on the general decline in popularity of the genre, there were still a few being made...
+I wonder if Corman's Time for Killing experience made him particularly anti-Western."

+Another article in the same magazine argued that the experience may have influenced Columbia into being more "hands off" when dealing with the independent production company, BBS Productions, "and were rewarded by the huge success of Easy Rider, Five Easy Pieces and The Last Picture Show (all made by alumni from the school of Roger Corman)."